DanaEilam/Machine-Learning-Final-Project/README.md

 because of a significant amount of missing data.

 ### Building machine learning models:
-We chose to use the following models: Naive Bayes classifier, Logistic regression, Random Decision tree, RandomForest classifier.
+We chose to use the following models: Naive Bayes Classifier, Logistic Regression, Random Decision Tree, Random Forest Classifier.

 We used Grid Search to select the best hyperparameters.
 We divided the processed database into train and validation.
 We relied on the training set to find the best hyperparameters through Grid Search, and with the validation set, we examined our results.
 Since there is a need to maximize the AUC of each model, we used Grid Search to maximize the AUC for the data.
-Between model and model, we examined various parameters that we believe are significant and influential for the tested model.
+Between model and model, we examined various parameters that we believed were significant and influential for the tested model.

 ### Model evaluation:
-Building the Confusion Matrix – this is the matrix for the RandomForest Classifier model
+Building the Confusion Matrix – this is the matrix for the Random Forest Classifier model
 <br><br>
 <div align="center">
 <img src="https://github.com/user-attachments/assets/c2bac0e7-f633-430b-b080-bb5bc7190d50" class="center">